Davichavix/CoinChecker/README.md

 ## Project Scope
 The Coinchecker application enable users to keep track of their gain/loss when investing in cryptocurrencies.
-Users are able to input their transactions and their cost basis and cumulative gain/loss per coin is calculated.
+Users are able to input their transactions afterwards their cost basis and cumulative gain/loss per coin is automatically calculated.
 The front page allows users to see live trading data of the top cryptocurrencies while the dashboard displays the user's actual portfolio.
 In addition a news tab shows users the latest crypto news.

 ## App Features